-This Park lies on an altitude that range between 2000m – 4000m.
-Its beauty is formed by a range of beautiful landscapes that include majestic mountain peaks, waterfalls, bamboo forests, rainforests, Moorland and the deep v-shaped valleys that are intersected by streams and rivers
+This Park lies at an altitude that ranges between 2000m – 4000m.
+Its beauty is formed by a range of beautiful landscapes that include majestic mountain peaks, waterfalls, bamboo forests, rainforests, Moorland, and the deep v-shaped valleys that are intersected by streams and rivers

-Rainfall occur throughout the year and precipitation vary according to region.
+Rainfall occurs throughout the year and precipitation vary according to region.
 It’s 1000mm on the northwestern slopes and 3000mm in the southeastern part.

 African golden cat and the bongo are rarely seen.
 If you are after the common eland, and serval cats, you can easily find them in the higher moorlands.
 This park as well play hosts large numbers of Eastern black rhinoceros.

 Aside from Wild animals, Aberdare is inhabited by over 250 species of birds.
 Some of these are the endangered Aberdare cisticola, sparrow hawk, African goshawk, sunbirds, plovers, and African fish eagle.

 You have two options to choose from.
 Either go by road means or plane.
 By road, the park can be reached on a tarmac road from Nyeri and Naro Moru on the eastern side.
 It is about 160km from Nairobi.